 What skills will the future demand?
 Machines that order their own replacement parts.
 Machines that can maintain themselves and identify exactly what needs repairing and guide the operator through the exact procedure to fix it.
 Humans and computer-controlled machines working together in symbiosis.

-In “Charging Up” students meet Tyler, who after being homeless and living in a tent, moved to live with family in New York.
+Toni Neary, once said to me, "Hands on, doesn't mean minds off."
+I saw this was true when we created the film "Charging Up".
+In this film, students meet Tyler, who after being homeless and living in a tent, moved to live with family in New York.
 There he attended high school in Ulster City, where he was introduced to the manufacturing program.
 He used his newly learned skills with Mastercam and programming CNC machines, to work with a team, and faced extreme challenges to build a solar car that raced in a student competition.
 He was given the gift of practical knowledge, knowing how to connect his mind and his hands, and the gift of overcoming adversity and working with a team.

 In a Virtual Workplace Experience, students will visit NUHN Industries, where Mechanical Engineer Jane Schwering shares how rewarding it was for her to see the Lagoon Crawler come to life.
 The Lagoon Crawler, is a fully remote-controlled machine with the main purpose of mixing and stirring manure.
 This machine started out as just an idea, and Jane was able to witness this idea come to life before her eyes.